Intro to Shadow Work

 These three videos form a trilogy of inquiry into the internal expressions of external systems—the ways scarcity, control, and fear get embedded in our psyches and relationships.

-For these videos, I traveled to Hawai’i to collaborate with Naga Nataka at Kumakahi Village on the Big Island.
 Together, we examined the invisible scripts we’ve inherited—how systemic exploitation teaches us to exploit ourselves and each other.
 We spent hours in dialogue and reflection, naming the subtle ways power, survival, and manipulation play out in our bodies and behaviors.
 We honored the ancestors of the land and acknowledged the deep wounds of colonialism that still echo.
 We asked: What would it take to stop reenacting those patterns?

 Scarcity–Ownership continues the thread.
 This piece looks more closely at where our profound need for control may come from.
 It’s an inquiry on loosening our grip.
 On imagining what could become possible if we were no longer ruled by the belief that there isn’t enough.